-After escaping the hustle and bustle of Kuala Lumpur we were delighted to arrive in comparably sleepy Melaka, a UNESCO World Heritage Site two hours south from Malaysia’s hectic capital city.
-Melaka was colonized for centuries and the remnants of Portuguese, Dutch, and British occupation are evident in the architecture – most notably the DutchContinue reading “A Mélange of Spirituality, Faces & Culinary Treats in Melaka, Malaysia”
+After escaping the hustle and bustle of Kuala Lumpur we were delighted to arrive in sleepy Melaka, a UNESCO World Heritage Site two hours south from Malaysia’s hectic capital city.
+Melaka was colonized for centuries.
+Even today, the remnants of Portuguese, Dutch, and British occupation are evident in the architecture — most notably the DutchContinue reading “Culinary, Spiritual, and Architectural Diversity in Melaka, Malaysia”

-With the aid of their spires, the Petronas Towers rise 1,483 feet (451.9 meters) into the heavens over Malaysia’s capital city, Kuala Lumpur (KL).
+With the aid of their spires, the Petronas Towers rise 451.9 meters (1,483 feet) into the heavens over Malaysia’s capital city, Kuala Lumpur (KL).
 For six years, they held the title of being the tallest buildings in the world, until they were surpassed by Taipei 101.
-Today, they are still the world’s tallest twin towers; they haveContinue reading “The Petronas Towers in Black & White”
+Today, they are still the world’s tallest twin towers.
+They haveContinue reading “The Petronas Towers in Black and White”